Cranford station

+History

 Cranford station opened as French House with the opening of the Elizabethtown and Somerville Railroad on January 1, 1839.
 The first station was built in 1844, replaced itself in 1869, when it attained its current name of Cranford.
 The 1869 depot came down in 1905, replaced with a new depot in 1906.
 The Central Railroad of New Jersey (CNJ) replaced the station in 1929 and 1930 when they began a track elevation process in October 1928.
 In 1967, the construction and opening of the Aldene Plan, resulting in the line using the former Lehigh Valley Railroad alignment into Newark rather than continuing to Communipaw Terminal in Jersey City.
 This resulted in a shuttle service between East 33rd Street station in Bayonne and Cranford station.
 This service operated until August 6, 1978.

 NJ Transit considered Cranford station as a stop of the Union go bus expressway, a bus rapid transit service utilizing the former CNJ alignment between Cranford and Elizabeth.

 Station layout

-The station has two high-level side platforms.
-Both were built as island platforms, though the northbound outer track has been removed and the southbound outer track is not built for platform access.
+The station has two high-level side platforms serving two tracks.
+The inbound platform is 645 ft long while the outbound platform is 666 ft long; both can accommodate six cars.